NicoPowers/BioReactorCode/README.md

 - **ut%i** to set the **tubing size**, _%i_, (**16 or 17: Default selected tubing size is 16**)

 External libraries used can also be found in this repositiory.
-Schematics and full wiring diagrams are expected to come with version 2. _stayed tuned_
+Schematics and full wiring diagrams are expected to come with version 2.
+_Stayed Tuned..._